ansys/pyturbowizard/ptw_documentation/ConfigFile.md

   on the Euler turbine equation
 - periodic interfaces have to be conformal for the turbo-toplogy setup to function properly

-In the ```locations``` section a turbo topolgy for post processing in Fluent can be defined.
+In the ```locations``` section a turbo topolgy for postprocessing in Fluent can be defined.
 For different mesh regions (e.g. rotors and stators), separate topologies have to be created.

 ```